Japan must keep state of emergency, 2021 Olympics 'difficult,' top doctor says

-The comments of the Japan Medical Association (JMA) chief highlight the nation’s concerns about a pandemic that prompted Prime Minister Shinzo Abe to call the nationwide emergency until the final day of Golden Week holidays on May 6.
+The comments by the Japan Medical Association (JMA) chief highlight concerns over the pandemic that prompted Prime Minister Shinzo Abe to call the nationwide emergency which is due to end on May 6.

 Japan is keeping a close watch on virus-related data to decide on an extension beyond May 6, the economy minister said.